-It is recommended that the air cylinders normally be left in the closed position.
+It is recommended that the air Cylinder normally be left in the closed position.

-- A. Ensure the Foam Discharge Nozzle is in the closed (forward) position. - B. Open one Air Cylinder by turning the valve counter clockwise. - C. Extend the hose. - D. Turn on the Foam Charge Valve slowly to the full open position (handle should be in line with the hose). - E. Aim the Nozzle at the base of the fire and open the Foam Discharge Valve slowly (rear position). - F. Shoot the system in 5 to 10 second bursts across the base of the fire or directly on objects that are on fire.
-Move the nozzle slowly to build up a layer of foam over the fire surface.
+- A. Ensure the Foam Discharge Nozzle is in the closed (forward) position. - B. Open Air Cylinder by turning the valve counter clockwise. - C. Extend the hose. - D. Turn on the Foam Charge Valve slowly to the full open position (handle should be in line with the hose). - E. Aim the Nozzle at the base of the fire and open the Foam Discharge Valve slowly (rear position). - F. Shoot the system in 5 to 10 second bursts across the base of the fire or directly on objects that are on fire.
+Move the nozzle slowly to build up a layer of foam over the fire surface. - 2.
+Procedure for TRI-MAX 10 Discharge if installed on equipment. - A. Locate the Air Cylinder Valve or Air Valve/Handle and turn on. - B. Locate Foam Charge Valve and turn to on position. - C. Foam should discharge through manifold and out of discharge nozzles in engine compartment and hydraulic compartments.